Feds get first guilty plea in Michigan marijuana board probe

 Johnson, 70, was chairman of the marijuana board for two years.
 The board reviewed and approved applications to grow and sell marijuana for medical purposes.

+Dalaly had a stake in a company that was seeking a license, defense attorney Ray Cassar said.

+“As soon as the investigation launched, he was on board to accept responsibility,” Cassar told The Associated Press.
+“This is a good man, 71 years old.
+Unfortunately he fell into this mess.”

-Dalaly said Johnson had recommended that he hire Johnson’s wife as a consultant to help with his application.
+Johnson had also recommended that Dalaly hire Johnson’s wife as a consultant to help with his application, Cassar said.

-Johnson, a Republican, is scheduled to plead guilty next Tuesday.
+Johnson, a Republican, is scheduled to plead guilty to bribery next Tuesday.
 He was a powerful lawmaker years ago, serving as House speaker from 2001 through 2004.

 Two lobbyists are also due in court next week.
 Brian Pierce and Vincent Brown have agreed to plead guilty to conspiring to pass bribes to Johnson.
 All four men are cooperating with investigators, which could help them at sentencing.